learningOrchestra/learningOrchestra-docs/docs/microservices.md

 The PCA microservice provides entry points to create and store a PCA graphical representation of a dataset, to list all the images previously stored by the microservice, to download one of these images, and to delete one of these images.
 It relies on a dedicated storage in the Spark cluster rather than the Database microservice.

+It runs as a Spark microservice and can be spread over [several instances](#spark-microservices).

 For additional details, see the [REST API](pca-rest.md) and [Python package](pca-python.md) documentations.

 ### Model builder microservice

 The Model builder microservice is a all-in-one entry point to train, evaluate and apply classification models.
 It loads datasets from the Database microservice, preprocesses their content using a user-specified Python script, trains each of the specified classifiers on the training dataset, evaluates the accuracy of the trained model on an evaluation dataset, predicts the labels of the unlabelled testing dataset and saves the accuracy results and predicted labels.

+It runs as a Spark microservice and can be spread over [several instances](#spark-microservices).

 For additional details, see the [REST API](modelbuilder-rest.md) and [Python package](modelbuilder-python.md) documentations.